 Over the past 5 years, Mexico has become a hotbed for IT outsourcing and nearshoring.
 It’s seen an influx of companies – both large and small – establishing complete tech teams or hiring remote engineering talent in the region to support their internal operations.

 Big tech names like Amazon, Facebook, Intel, Uber, and LinkedIn have been steadily growing their already established presence there.
 US venture-backed startups are also noticing, and have started looking south to evaluate the location as an opportunity to build technical teams in their search for continued product or service growth.

 Why have these companies turned to Mexico and why has that number increased constantly?

 Let’s take a deep dive to figure it out.

-Until just a couple of years ago, there was a feeling in the IT industry that outsourcing was only to be used by large companies or for very niche tech companies.
+Until just a couple of years ago, there was a feeling in the IT industry that outsourcing was only to be used by large companies and it was only in far away destinations like India or China.
 What’s more, there was a growing skepticism of the true benefits of outsourcing because of the lack of transparency in how it worked and the horror stories of bad experiences.

 So what changed?